johnsetzer3/Disease_Prediction/README.md

 The source of the data from the author is not disclosed.

 ## Database
+The preprocessed train_data, test_data and sympt_df data sets were exported into PostgresSQL as three seperate tables.
+This created a static database in pgAdmin for use during the project.
+There is a detailed ERD the displays the relationships.
+A join was performed on the tables.
+The database interfaces with [Disease_Prediction_ML.ipynb](Disease_Prediction_ML.ipynb).
+Using from sqlalchemy import create_engine the PostgresSQL data is used in our machine learning model.

 ## Description of the Data Exploration Phase of the Project:
+The training file [Training.csv](Resources/Training.csv) and the testing file [Testing.csv](Resources/Testing.csv) where imported into Juypter Notebook.
+To begin the preprocessing the two CSV datasets were assigned to the variables: train_data and test_data.
+The data preprocessing was completed in [Disease_Prediction_preprocessing.ipynb](Disease_Prediction_preprocessing.ipynb).
 A key part of the data exploration phase is preprocessing the data.
 This allows us to learn about the data characteristics and identify potential problems.
+We used the pandas info and describe functions to explore the data For the model to function correctly all data in both data sets has to be in the correct data type.
+We also needed to isolate columns with null data and drop that data.
+The isnull with any functions identified the null values then the drop function was used to remove it from the dataframe.

+## Machine Learning Model
+A list of symptoms and diseases was created to allow for a GUI where symptoms could be selected from a drop down box.
+Decision Tree, Random Forest, Naive Bayes and logistic regression models are applied to the symptom selections.
+These models assign variables to give disease predictions.
+Along with the disease prediction the model shows the different accruacy scores.
+This allows us to analyze which model is most accruate as well as how the number of symptoms entered impacts the models accuracy.

 ## Description of the Analysis Phase of the Project:
-The data types in our data set were evaluated.
-For the model to function correctly all data in both data sets has to be in the correct data type: float64 and int64.
-In addition all columns with null data were removed with the drop code in Python.

-## Machine Learning Model
+Three test patients were run through the model.

-##
+## Dashboard
+We have a fully functioning and interactive dashboard in Tableau.
+Our analysis will be displayed with a story board that provides a clear data visualization.
+There will be charts and graphs that show insightful relationships in our data.